Anglo Swiss Resources Inc. Logo

 Workforce & Supplies

 There is an excellent pool of highly trained and motivated workers available in the area and region.
-Any manner of trained professionals required to augment the mine’s ongoing operations is also locally available.
-Even seasoned heavy equipment operators and blasters are available within a day’s notice on a year round basis.

 Copyright 2011.
 Anglo Swiss Resources Inc. All Rights Reserved.